 Climate Talks by Porto Protocol are a series of digital dialogues on climate-change-related issues relevant to the world of wine.
-In partnership with Great Wine Capitals Global Network, this upcoming edition will address how wine tourism is facing climate challenges.
+In partnership with Great Wine Capitals Global Network, this last edition addressed how wine tourism is facing climate challenges.

-Different players from the wine tourism sector will discuss the main obstacles and the fundamental changes needed for a more sustainable activity.
-The debate will focus on actual experiences, on the adaptation to consumer’s demands and on assessing the fundamental challenges wine tourism businesses face when adopting a more sustainable path.
+During this 1-hour round table, different players from the wine tourism sector discussed the main obstacles and the fundamental changes needed for a more sustainable activity.
+The debate was focused on actual experiences, on the adaptation to consumer’s demands and on assessing the fundamental challenges wine tourism businesses face when adopting a more sustainable path.

 What is the role of wine tourism in spreading awareness and promoting sustainable practices?
 How is wine tourism creating paths towards climate change mitigation?